NikKowPHP/meetup/docs/app_description.md

 ```

 **Flow Description:**
-1.  **Content Aggregation (Cron Job):** A scheduled Vercel Cron Job triggers a serverless scraper function.
-This function is designed for resilience; it attempts to scrape each source within a `try/catch` block, implementing a **retry mechanism with exponential backoff** for transient network errors.
-Critical failures are immediately logged to Sentry for alerting.
+1.  **Content Aggregation (Job Queue):** The `node-schedule` library triggers jobs at scheduled intervals, which are added to a `BullMQ` (Redis) queue.
+Worker processes pull jobs from the queue and execute the scraping tasks with built-in **retry mechanisms and exponential backoff** for transient errors.
+Failed jobs are automatically retried according to the queue configuration, and critical failures are logged to Sentry for alerting.
+This architecture provides better resilience and scalability for long-running background tasks.
 2.  **Client (PWA):** The user interacts with the Next.js frontend, rendered server-side for optimal performance and SEO.
 The Supabase client-side library handles authentication directly and securely.
 3.  **Application Backend (Next.js API Routes):** Core business logic resides here.
 API routes, protected by JWT verification, handle data retrieval, manage user actions (joining/claiming events), process payments, and trigger push notifications via FCM.
 4.  **Payment Processing:** Stripe handles B2B event promotion purchases and B2C premium subscriptions.
 A dedicated, secure webhook endpoint, which validates incoming Stripe signatures, listens for Stripe events to update the database in real-time.